robtweed/node-mdbm/README.md

 - getJSON   (returns a JSON object from Mumps global storage)
 - kill      (deletes a global node, using the specified subscripts)
 - getNextSubscript     (returns the next subscript at a specified level of global subscripting)
-- getAllSubscripts  (returns an array containing all subscript values for a specified level of subscripting)
 - getPreviousSubscript     (returns the next subscript at a specified level of global subscripting)
+- getAllSubscripts  (returns an array containing all subscript values below a specified level of subscripting)
 - increment (Atomically increments a global node, using the specified subscripts)
 - decrement (Atomically decrements a global node, using the specified subscripts)
 - version   (returns the M/DB:Mumps build number and date)